mmonfils/neighborhood-lab-dsm/CODE_OF_CONDUCT.md

-# Neighborhood Lab DSM: Code of Conduct
+# Front Porch Standards

 ## Our Goal
-We want to build a stronger Des Moines, block by block.
-To do that, we need a space that is welcoming, helpful, and respectful of the diverse history and people of our city.
+We want to build a stronger community, block by block.
+To make that happen, we need a space that is welcoming, helpful, and deeply respectful of the diverse history and people living across central Iowa.

 ## Our Standards

-* **Be Neighborly:** Treat every contributor with kindness.
-We are here to build community, not win arguments.
+* **Be a good neighbor.** Treat every single person here with basic kindness and respect.
+We are here to listen to each other and cooperate, not win arguments or prove who is right.
-* **Share the Chair:** This is a collaborative lab.
-Listen to local perspectives and respect the lived experience of neighbors.
+* **Share the chair.** This is a collaborative space.
+Listen carefully to local perspectives and respect the actual lived experiences of people on the ground.
-* **Focus on Assets:** We look for what is "strong," not just what is "wrong."
-Keep discussions focused on building solutions and identifying resources.
+* **Focus on strengths.** We look for what is already strong in our neighborhoods, not just what is wrong.
+Keep discussions focused on building practical, local solutions together.
-* **Stay Local:** Keep the focus on Central Iowa.
+* **Stay local.** Keep your focus firmly on the physical reality of central Iowa neighborhoods rather than getting pulled into national news debates.

-## Enforcement
+## Looking Out for the Space
-If you encounter behavior that makes you feel unwelcome or goes against our goal of building a better block, please reach out to the project lead.
-We reserve the right to remove comments or participants that do not align with these neighborly standards.
+If you run into behavior that feels aggressive, makes people feel unwelcome, or goes against these neighborly guidelines, let the project creators know.
+We want to keep this space safe and productive, and we will remove comments or participants that refuse to respect the spirit of the front porch.

----
-*Inspired by the Contributor Covenant and the spirit of the front porch.*